NaokiKojimaJapan/e-commerce_sales_analysis/README.md

 # Summary of Insights
 ## 1. Web vs Mobile: Maximizing Mobile Sales Potential through Expanded Product Availability
-- Mobile is less competitive than web according to the higher sales per SKU in mobile, which means fewer competitors per market size, while Web sales occupies 90% of the share.
+- **Mobile is less competitive than web** according to the higher sales per SKU in mobile, which means fewer competitors per market size, while Web sales occupies 90% of the share.
 It’s mainly because fewer titles are available on mobile.
-- Mobile sales should have more sales potential if all products are also available on mobile.
+- **Mobile sales should have more sales potential** if all products are also available on mobile.
 At the moment, only 54 titles are available on mobile, which is quite fewer compared to 1,312 titles on the web.
 Especially in the top 10 titles, only 5 titles are available on mobile.

+**Top 10 brands sales in both Mobile and Web**
 <img src="./Top%2010%20Titles.png" alt="Top 10 Titles" width="50%">

 - On the other hand, mobile has a higher year-over-year growth rate of 213% than web at 145%, showing mobile has future potential for sales growth.

 ## 2. Size: The Untapped Blue Ocean: Medium-Sized, Low-Cost Products
-- Medium size can be a less competitive category because sales per SKU is the highest in medium size, while Tall Kitchen size is dominant at 62% of the share and the share ratio between each size has not changed.
+- **Medium size can be a less competitive category** because sales per SKU is the highest in medium size, while Tall Kitchen size is dominant at 62% of the share and the share ratio between each size has not changed.
-- Furthermore, low-cost products have more chance to take over the medium size market because
+- Furthermore, **low-cost products have more chance to take over the medium size market** because
   1. 83% of the share in the size is occupied by Simple, whose unit price is generally twice as high as the other brands.
   2. The unit price in medium size is higher than in larger sizes; Tall Kitchen and Large.